‘Two GOATs’: Temwa Chawinga delivers historic hat trick in Current win vs. Stars

 They didn’t have to wait long for the second ... or third.

-Kansas City won its second straight match Sunday with a 3-0 victory over the Chicago Stars in front of a lively Mother’s Day crowd at CPKC Stadium that included co-owners Brittany and Patrick Mahomes.
+Kansas City won its second straight match Sunday with a 3-0 victory over the Chicago Stars in front of a lively Mother’s Day crowd that included co-owners Brittany and Patrick Mahomes.

-All three goals came from the Current’s leading goalscorer of the last two seasons.
+All three goals at CPKC Stadium came from the Current’s leading goalscorer of the last two seasons.

-Chawinga’s opening score Sunday, which came right at the 22-minute mark, was fortunate for a couple of reasons.
+Chawinga’s opening goal Sunday, which came right at the 22-minute mark, was fortunate for a couple of reasons.
 But there was no doubt about the finish.

 Staab attempted to kick the ball away, but kicked it right off Bethune’s foot.
 The ball rolled across the edge of the 6-yard box to Chawinga, who scored the tap-in.
 Bethune was credited with the assist.